luk-f/AggOfMassiveMvtData/README.md

-# Spaial Generalization and Aggregation of Massive Movement Data
+# Spatial Generalization and Aggregation of Massive Movement Data
 by Andrienko & Andrienko, 2011